This post covers the best things to do in Los Angeles in October.

 Manhattan Beach Hometown Fair

-Attend Hometown Fair in Manhattan Beach October 1st and 2nd, 2022.
+Attend the Hometown Fair in Manhattan Beach on October 5th & 6th, 2025.

 This event has a lot to offer for people of all ages.
 Spend the day strolling through over 300 arts & crafts vendors, enjoy local live music, and take in the artwork of local amateur artists.